ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 Started in 2017, the osu!lazer project is the current focus of the osu! team, along with the new website, which is what you see today! <!-- I personally don't like this line: it's oddly short and doesn't really finish what it started.
 But I don't really know what else to put here.
 Maybe a link to a page explaining what osu!lazer is at the very least.
 If any of you guys have ideas, please tell me. -toaster -->

-If you'd like to help make these projects even better and bring us closer to the future of osu!, then please consider…
+If you would like to help make these projects even better and bring us closer to the future of osu!, then please consider…

 - Helping with the [osu!lazer](https://github.com/ppy/osu) project.
 There is so much to implement on the new version of osu!, and you can help make it happen!
 - Make the [new website](https://github.com/ppy/osu-web) even better.